 Your compost is ready when it looks like rich soil and smells earthy.
 You can add finished compost directly to your garden as a natural fertilizer or use it as potting soil for potted plants.
-With regular maintenance, you’ll have healthy compost that’s full of nutrients all year round!
+With regular maintenance, you’ll have healthy compost that’s full of nutrients all year round.

 Turning a Compost Pile

 Once the materials of your compost pile are combined, it is time to turn the heap.
 Doing this will aerate the pile and help to optimize decomposition.
-Turning your compost pile should be done at least once every few weeks or month during the warmer months.
+Turning your compost pile should be done at least once every few weeks or a month during the warmer months.

 To turn a compost pile, simply use a garden fork and stir through all of the material.
-The heat generated by stirring creates an environment that encourages beneficial bacteria and fungi to break down organic matter into nutrient-rich soil amendment.
+The heat generated by stirring creates an environment that encourages beneficial bacteria and fungi to break down organic matter into a nutrient-rich soil amendment.

 After turning the compost, replace any covering material back onto the top of the pile and water lightly if needed.
 This helps maintain adequate moisture levels in your compost bin for optimal decomposition.

 Once turned, there is no need to add additional ingredients unless you want to.
-Adding green scraps or other material to the pile will help balance out the carbon/nitrogen ratio and provide additional materials for decomposition.
+Adding green scraps or other materials to the pile will help balance out the carbon/nitrogen ratio and provide additional materials for decomposition.